anon-blue/anon.blue/README.txt

                                                                  When I was a yo
 ung warthog
-This is the empty feeling that night brinhgs aaasdk1423                      hhh hhhhhhhhhh   hh   hhhh             hhhhhhh              hh       hhhh
+This is the empty feeling that night brinhgs aaasdk1423  The night that brings o n the dark dream of whispering woods and broken ambitions
                                               This moonhe full feeling that morn ing brings                                                               But as everybody's knows, full moon' can't pay the heating bill           hhhhhh